hejajama/subnucleondiffraction/README.md

 **Note** This code is constantly developed, and individual commits are not guaranteed to work properly.
 If you want to use this code in your project, it is probably good idea to first communicate directly with Heikki Mäntysaari <heikki.mantysaari@jyu.fi>

+**Note 2** As of Nov/2024, the output format has changed, the code now always computes the real and imaginary parts and prints both results.

 ## Compiling